ihummingbird/meditationclock/README.md

 ![A pic of the webpage](hiAgainNova.png)

+# Currently it's available to use at https://ihummingbird.github.io/meditationclock/
+## I'm working on a domain, if you want you can sponsor a domain for me :D

 A distraction-free, environment for meditation.

 I built this because I wanted a way to meditate with my eyes open without the clutter of modern interfaces.
 Most clock apps are too bright, have ads, or require subscriptions.